 - Winters are extremely cold and often bring heavy snow.
 Try to avoid moving during the colder months.
-The best time of year to move is the fall, when temperatures are moderate and the chance of storms or tornadoes are significantly lower.
+The best time of year to move is the fall when temperatures are moderate and the chance of storms or tornadoes is significantly lower.

 Cost of Living

 North Dakota has been known for its low cost of living compared to other states, approximately 20.5 percent lower than the US average.
 This is mainly due to the state’s large agricultural base, which results in lower food prices.

 In addition, the population density is relatively low, which results in housing prices that aren’t as steep as in other states.
 The average household income is just under $40,000, and with an average commute time of only 15 minutes, gas prices do not play as significant a role as they do in a state such as California, where commute times are decidedly longer.

 Home prices in North Dakota have appreciated 5.3% lower than the national level from last year.
 Looking back three years at the median price in September 2019 compared to September 2022, prices have increased 22.4% in North Dakota VS 35.8% nationwide.

 As of September 2022, the median price for a home in the state was $281,550, which is up 7.1% above last year’s median price.
 Comparing prices over the last three years, we can see they have decreased -4.9% from the peak of $296,125 in Jun-2022.